Ollie hummed a song under his breath. A second later, a heavy fist crashed against the metal frame of his cage.

 “My dad’s family…”

 “… has made a fatal mistake.
-The man we captured revealed quite a few unacceptable practices and now both the Cabal and us are moving against them.”
+The man we captured revealed quite a few unacceptable practices and now both the Cabal and we are moving against them.”

 Lynn thought gossip would be more fun.